For use in business transactions with entrepreneurs, public law legal entities and public-law special funds.

 4.1.
 Unless agreed upon differently in writing, our prices are quoted ex works, exclusive of packaging and applicable statutory VAT.
 The costs for packaging will be invoiced separately.

 4.2.
-The purchase price is due for payment no later than 10 days after delivery with a 2% discount and within 30 days net.
+The purchase price is due for payment no later than 30 days after delivery within 30 days net.
 Interest for delay will be 9% above the base interest rate fixed by the European Central Bank.
-In accordance with § 286 sec.
-3 BGB (German Civil Code), buyer shall be in default 30 days after invoice is received and due for payment.
-The right to assert higher claims to compensation for damages caused by delay is reserved.

 4.4.
 If we have undertaken installation, assembly or any other service and nothing has been agreed to the contrary, the buyer in addition to the agreed remuneration shall assume all necessary ancillary costs such as travel and transport expenses.